 - Probe deeply into humanity and the world at large, illuminate the essential qualities of language, literature, culture and expression, and inquire into the history of humanity and society.

 - Refining the traditional system of scholarship to establish it as an unshakably firm academia based on an understanding of the wealth of scholarship to be developed in the new era.

-- Foster individuals who understand human nature from a reliable perspective by delving deeply into the study of traditional scholarship without being swayed by the prevailing currents of the times.
+- Foster individuals who understand human nature from a reliable perspective by delving deeply into the study of traditional scholarship without being swayed by the current of the times.

-- Aiming to contribute to the succession and development of tradition, fostering students who exert the required effort to attain to eternal ideals and stimulate one another to improve themselves without being swayed by fame or authority.
+- Aiming to contribute to the succession and development of tradition, foster students who exert the effort to attain to eternal ideals and stimulate one another to improve themselves without being swayed by fame or authority.

-- First-year students need to acquire the basic learning ability necessary for future coursework mainly by developing academic literacy through first-year seminars and learning English and a second foreign language.
+- Students are expected to acquire the basic learning ability necessary for undertaking coursework by developing academic literacy through Required Core Seminars.